aidh18/cse210-02/README.md

 # Hilo
 Are you willing to risk everything?
 Play Hilo and you might be surprised.
 The rules are simple.
 Draw a card.
 Guess higher or lower.
-If you are correct, you get 100 point.
-If you're wrong, lose 50 points.
+If you are correct, you get 100 points.
+If you're wrong, lose 75 points.
 As long as you have more than 0 points, you can continue.
 If not, the game is over.

 ## Project Structure